princeton-vl/infinigen/docs/HelloWorld.md

 This command will repeatedly print summaries of the status of each stage of the pipeline.
 Please look in `outputs/hello_world/1/logs` for full output logs of the underlying tasks.

+## Next steps

-We encourage you to visit [Configuring Infinigen](ConfiguringInfinigen.md) for a breakdown of this command and more advanced usage instructions / example commands.
+Read [Configuring Infinigen](ConfiguringInfinigen.md) for more advanced usage instructions / example commands.

 See [Extended ground-truth](GroundTruthAnnotations.md) for a guide on using our custom ground-truth extraction system.

+See [ExportingToExternalFileFormats](ExportingToExternalFileFormats.md) for advice on exporting to OBJ/USD and more.